bradygrapentine/QueryDash/README.md

 Dashboards can be created, copied, and deleted and panels can be added, created, and removed from dashboards (panels and dashboards have a many-to-many relationship).
 So, the user can research virtually any topic they want at almost any website they want (for example, there's a shopping dashboard, a front-end dashboard, and a back-end dashboard, among others), and they can change the websites they search at as they discover new resources.

 This is a work in progress, so please don't abuse the search feature.
 You're welcome to try QueryDash and create an account, dashes, and panels, but the API requests really start to pile up when the search feature is used excessively.
 I'm planning a transition to an un-metered service sometime soon.
 Please reach out to me at brady.grapentine@gmail.com with QA comments, questions, or suggestions.

-I'm working on a Demo Video!
-Stay tuned.